Experimental study of turbulent thermal diffusion of inertial particles in a convective turbulence forced by oscillating grids: Experimental results

-This occurs by the following reasons.
-The Reynolds number reaches maximum values in the right part of the chamber for turbulent convection forced by one oscillating grid and in the left part of the chamber for turbulent convection forced by two oscillating grids (see Fig.~\ref{Fig11}).
-In these regions the turbulent diffusion coefficient $D_T$ reaches the maximum values.
-Since the effective pumping velocity ${\bm V}^{\rm eff}$ of inertial particles is proportional to $D_T$, the velocity ${\bm V}^{\rm eff}$ also reaches the maximum values in these regions.
+This occurs for the following reasons.
+The Reynolds number reaches maximum values in the right part of the chamber for turbulent convection forced by one oscillating grid.
+May be the latter is related to the effect of the mean flow that is not completely destroyed by the forcing.
+On the other hand, the Reynolds number is maximum in the left part of the chamber for turbulent convection forced by two oscillating grids (see Fig.~\ref{Fig11}).
+In the regions with maximum Reynolds number, the turbulent diffusion coefficient $D_T$ reaches the maximum values.
+Since the effective drift velocity ${\bm V}^{\rm eff}$ of inertial particles is proportional to $D_T$, it also reaches the maximum values in these regions.
 This explains why in these regions the mean number density of inertial particles reaches maximum values.
 The above conclusions are valid in the turbulent regions with large mean temperature gradients.
 For these regions, the dominant effect of large-scale particle clustering is turbulent thermal diffusion.
 Deviations from this trend occurs in the regions with strong mean fluid motions where the mean temperature gradient is small.

+As can be seen in Fig.~\ref{Fig13}, the mean temperature gradients in the vertical direction are significantly stronger than those in the horizontal directions.
+In contrast, horizontal gradients of mean temperature are more localized and comparatively weak.
+Therefore, the dominant contribution to turbulent thermal diffusion is associated with the vertical temperature gradient, which justifies the use of a one-dimensional vertical formulation for particle turbulent transport [see the steady-state solution~(\ref{A2}) for the equation for the mean particle number density].